 Why Seattle Kraken’s Berkly Catton likely won’t play in World Juniors

-Nineteen games into his NHL career, Berkly Catton still hasn’t found the net.
+Nineteen games into his NHL career, Berkly Catton still has not found the net.
 Five assists, but no goals.
 It annoys him, as it would anyone.

 “Just trying to not just focus on that, and think there’s lots of other components of the game that I can contribute with.”